 Potential malicious events: When traffic is detected from sources that are known to be malicious, Azure Sentinel alerts you on the map.
 If you see orange, it is inbound traffic: someone is trying to access your organization from a known malicious IP address.
 If you see Outbound (red) activity, it means that data from your network is being streamed out of your organization to a known malicious IP address.

 Recent incidents: To view your recent incidents, their severity and the number of alerts associated with the incident.
 If you see as sudden peak in a specific type of alert, it could mean that there is an active attack currently running.
-For example, if you have a sudden peak of 20 Pass-the-hash events from Azure ATP, it's possible that someone is currently trying to attack you.
+For example, if you have a sudden peak of 20 Pass-the-hash events from Microsoft Defender for Identity (formerly Azure ATP), it's possible that someone is currently trying to attack you.

 Data source anomalies: Microsoft's data analysts created models that constantly search the data from your data sources for anomalies.
 If there aren't any anomalies, nothing is displayed.
 If anomalies are detected, you should deep dive into them to see what happened.
 For example, click on the spike in Azure Activity.
 You can click on Chart to see when the spike happened, and then filter for activities that occurred during that time period to see what caused the spike.